semgrep/semgrep-docs/docs/experiments/taint-propagators.md

 ```

 In the example above, whenever Semgrep finds the pattern `$X.add($Y)`, it checks if
 `$Y` is tainted.
 If `$Y` is tainted, Semgrep propagates that taint to `$X`.
-Thus,
-adding tainted data to a set marks the set itself as tainted.
+Thus, adding tainted data to a set marks the set itself as tainted.

 <iframe src="https://semgrep.dev/embed/editor?snippet=7lNe" border="0" frameBorder="0" width="100%" height="432"></iframe>

-## Propagator rule requirements
+## Requirements of taint propagator rules

-A propagator rule necessitates:
+A taint propagator rules necessitates:
 - Any arbitrary pattern that must bind two metavariables of your choice.
 - You must specify the `from` and the `to` metavariables.
+TODO